sigcsets/sigcse2022/_authors/posters.md

 Posters should not be previously published, as a paper or a poster.

-Initial poster submissions will undergo a **dual-anonymous review process**, i.e. author names are not visible to the reviewers, and reviewer names are not visible to authors nor to other reviewers.

 Graduate or undergraduate students submitting posters may instead wish to submit to the [ACM Student Research Competition (SRC)](/authors/src) held at SIGCSE Technical Symposium.
 Like normal posters, ACM SRC posters are